arexbold/TripleBondChallenge/README.md

 ### Held Item restrictions
 - You are allowed to use any held item except for the following: Leftovers, Focus Band, Focus Sash, Shell Bell
-- Anything that will heal you essentially.
-- You are allowed to use ANY type of berry.
+- You are allowed to use any type of berry.
 No restrictions on berries.

 ### TMs/HMs usage
 - TMs found in the field are not allowed to be used.
 You're only allowed to use TMs that you receive from Gym Leaders.